is easy to denounce an exercise or movement as 'dangerous', particularly

 - Avoiding knee lockout during squat, leg presses, etc.

-- Avoiding full extension or abduction during shoulder presses
+- Avoiding full shoulder extension / abduction (lower range)

 - Avoiding spinal extension under load